practicalli/clojure/quick-reference.md

 (/ 1.0 3)
 (class (/ 1 3)

-;; Using a Ratio means that the mathmatical division is not evaluated when using whole numbers (Integers) that would produce a decimal number.
+;; Using a Ratio means that the mathematical division is not evaluated when using whole numbers (Integers) that would produce a decimal number.
 If you do return a decimal number then what precision of decimal are you expecting.
 By specifying one or more of the numbers as a decimal value you are giving Clojure a precision to infer and can therefore provide a specific decimal result.

 ;; example of Java integration - PI is a static double from the java.lang.Math object